 Individual therapy is used to treat a wide number of emotional difficulties, life transitions and psychological disorders.
 A person does not need to have a psychological disorder to benefit from therapy.
 Often people start therapy during periods of life change and intense stress, and after a brief course of treatment, many people feel better and decide to stop therapy.
 Other people have more pervasive challenges or difficulties, and benefit from being in therapy for a longer period of time.

-One of the most important aspects of therapy is that the client feels that she/he can trust the therapist, and feel comfortable talking to the therapist.
-Topics such as a person's day-to-day functioning, fears, dreams, relationships, past experiences and hopes for the future often come up in therapy.
+One of the most important aspects of therapy is that the client feels that she/he/they can trust the therapist, and feel comfortable talking to the therapist.
+Topics such as a person's day-to-day functioning, struggles, fears, dreams, relationships, past experiences and hopes for the future often come up in therapy.
 The therapist's role in treatment is to provide a safe and supportive environment where the client and the therapist can work together towards achieving the client's therapeutic goals.
 Therapy is intended to facilitate growth, healing and change.
 Therapy is a tool for living life to the very best of your ability.